Concepts in Community Living is proud to manage the following communities.

 Will I find out if someone is being tested or is positive for the virus at the community?

-Please note that turnaround time on test results vary greatly from 5-7 hours and in some cases, 5-7 days.
-During this time, we will be following the guidance of the local Public Health Authorities and local Health Department for contact tracing and precautionary measures we should be taking.
+Turnaround time on test results vary greatly from 24-48 hours to 5-7 days.
+During this time, we will be following the guidance of the local Public Health Authorities and local Health Department for contact tracing and additional precautionary measures.
 If the situation involves a staff member, they will be sent home until test results come back negative, or until either the CDC time-based, test-based, or symptom-based method for determining return-to-work, has been met.
 If the situation involves a resident, they will remain in isolation or be moved to an appropriate acute care setting better able to safely accommodate their needs, until two negative Covid-19 test results 24-hours apart can be obtained.

 Is state licensing agency involved when a resident or staff tests positive for Covid?